zouharvi/mff-student/README.md

 # prolog-knn
- k-nearest neighbors algorithm (KNN) implementation in Prolog
+Simple k-nearest neighbors algorithm (KNN) implementation in Prolog for points on the plane.

+# Documentation